jdjakub/phd-thesis/ch-analysis.md

 But why is all this so hard? / big picture: Against Conv Wisdom.
 }

-Now we have covered the existing background work, we will add our own interpretations and introduce novel concepts.
+Here, we will introduce the relevant background knowledge for the dissertation.
+We will define concepts that we will repeatedly use and the ideas on which they depend.
+Some of these concepts will already exist, in which case we may use established terms or define new ones as necessary.
+Others will be novel concepts or interpretations of existing ideas.

 This chapter is organised by themes because each one emerges as a reaction to the previous.

-To start with, this thesis is about building "programming systems".
+To start with, this work is about building "programming systems".
 We will define this concept and explain how it is related to that of a programming language.
 We will distinguish the general concepts of *state* and *change* in programming systems and cover three important paradigms: Batch Mode, Unix, and Interactive.
-Then, we will be able to define *self-sustainability*, *notational freedom* and *explicit structure* as properties of programming systems.
+This will help to define *self-sustainability*, *notational freedom* and *explicit structure* as properties of programming systems.

 This will let us return to examine the COLA system design in terms of these.
 While it exhibits self-sustainability, its *notational freedom* is limited to *syntactic* freedom and relies on implicit structure.
 Furthermore, the way that a COLA is *bootstrapped* is in terms of batch-mode language transformations, and we explain why we see this as a related limitation.